-Figure 52 - Squawk Overlay Push-Set Menu
+Figure 57: Squawk Overlay Push-Set Menu

-5.12 Brightness Menu
+5.12.
+Brightness Menu

+Brightness adjustment is quickly accessed using the button labeled HLD BRT on the case.
 The brightness menu is activated by pressing and holding the lower right button until the brightness option appears.

-Figure 53 - Brightness Menu
+Figure 58: Brightness Menu

 The MODE button toggles between AUTO BRT (automatic brightness mode), and MANUAL BRT (manual brightness mode).
+Automatic brightness mode is the default setting on power up.

-When in manual brightness mode, utilizing the center knob, the display brightness setting can be adjusted from 1 to 100.
-When in automatic brightness mode, brightness is set automatically based on the bezel-mounted photocell.
+When in manual brightness mode, rotate the center knob to adjust brightness from 0 to 100.
+When in automatic brightness mode, the AV-30-E automatically adjusts the screen brightness to match ambient light levels detected by the bezel-mounted photocell in the lower left.